Norwich University Hosts Panel Discussion on Environmental Security with U.S. Army General Gordon R. Sullivan (Ret.)

 Paul Kostecki co-created the Association for Environmental Health and Sciences (AEHS) in 1989 and served as its executive director until 2009.
 In 2009, he established the AEHS Foundation and serves as the president.
-At AEHS, Kostecki developed and conducted over 60 conferences, helped found Amherst Scientific Publishers and co-created seven peer-reviewed journals.
-Kostecki served as Vice Provost for Research and Vice Chancellor for Research and Engagement at the University of Massachusetts Amherst from 2003 to 2009.
-He served as Special Advisor for the Clean Energy China Initiative, Office of the President, University of Massachusetts from 2009 to 2011.
-He is presently Professor Emeritus, Environmental Health in the School of Public Health and Health Sciences, University of Massachusetts, Amherst.
+At the association, Kostecki developed and conducted over 60 conferences, helped found Amherst Scientific Publishers and co-created seven peer-reviewed journals.
+Kostecki served as vice provost for research and vice chancellor for research and engagement at the University of Massachusetts Amherst from 2003 to 2009.
+He served as special adviser for the Clean Energy China Initiative, Office of the President, University of Massachusetts from 2009 to 2011.
+He is now professor emeritus, environmental health in the School of Public Health and Health Sciences, University of Massachusetts, Amherst.

-COL William Lyons Jr. ’90 is the president and founder of the Fort Hill Companies.
+Col. William Lyons Jr. ’90 is the president and founder of the Fort Hill Cos.
 He is recognized as a thought leader and innovator in the delivery of architectural and engineering services.
 His areas of specialty include advanced mobility, military facilities, and international development.
 Lyons has executed projects in 16 countries on five continents.
 He maintains a broad client base, including clients in the federal, state, and local government market sectors, as well as private sector clients.
 He is widely published in journals and in periodicals.
-Lyons is also an Army Reserve officer, currently serving in the rank of Colonel.
+Lyons is also a U.S. Army Reserve officer, currently serving in the rank of colonel.

-GEN Gordon R. Sullivan ’59 currently serves as the chairman of the board of the Army Historical Foundation in Arlington, Virginia.
+Gen. Gordon R. Sullivan ’59 currently serves as the chairman of the board of the Army Historical Foundation in Arlington, Virginia.
 He also serves as the chairman of the board at the Marshall Legacy Institute, is a member of the Mitre Army Advisory Board and the MIT Lincoln Labs Advisory Board, and is a Life Trustee of the Woods Hole Oceanographic Institute.
-From 1998 until this year, Sullivan was the president and chief executive officer of the Association of the United States Army, also headquartered in Arlington.
+From 1998 until this year, Sullivan was the president and chief executive officer of the Association of the U.S. Army, also headquartered in Arlington.
 Sullivan retired from the Army on July 31, 1995, after more than 36 years of active service.
-He culminated his uniformed service as the 32nd Chief of Staff and a member of the Joint Chiefs of Staff.
+He culminated his uniformed service as the 32nd chief of staff and a member of the Joint Chiefs of Staff.

 The Center for Global Resilience and Security is a Norwich University center of academic excellence dedicated to the advancement of the interrelationships between human resilience and challenges in the areas of climate change, water, energy, and infrastructure.